Friday, October 3, 2025

 3. Ensuring unnecessary scaffolds are removed so that all students are engaged in critical thinking throughout your lesson

 SDC is Starting Up.
 The School Development Committee is starting back up.
-Join us to plan PDs (we will focus on Student-led IEP planning) monthly at 7:45am on the second Monday of the month in room 301.
+Join us to plan PDs (we will focus on Student-led IEP planning) monthly at 7:45am on the third Thursday of the month in room 301.
+Our first meeting will be October 16th!

 Instructional Rounds start on October 15!
 As promised, all teachers will engage in Instructional Round Cycles and our first round starts next week!
 Our focus for this round is on our special populations and instructional routines.
 We will send out more info in the coming week.